Call (201) 781-8812

 Addiction Treatment Guide

-The Brain Regions Affected By Drug Addiction
+What Portions Of The Brain Are Affected By Drug Addiction?

-Prefrontal Cortex for Decision-Making: This area of the brain controls executive functions, such as decision-making and impulse control.
+This area of the brain controls executive functions, such as decision-making and impulse control.
 Addiction weakens the prefrontal cortex’s ability to resist urges, thereby compromising an individual’s capacity for self-control.

 Dysregulation of the brain emotional systems that mediate arousal and stress is a key component of the pathophysiology of drug addiction.